How green is your server room

 One of the primary advantages of micro data centres is their ability to significantly reduce energy consumption.
 Traditional server rooms often require large amounts of power for both computing operations and cooling systems.
 In contrast, micro data centres are designed to operate with minimal energy input, utilising advanced cooling techniques and energy-efficient components.
 This reduction in energy consumption translates to lower operational costs and a smaller carbon footprint.

-Zella Pro micro data centre – next generation server room
+Zella Pro micro data centre – a greener alternative to server rooms

 A Zella Pro is a compact, portable, and secure micro data centre that eliminates the need for a traditional on-premise server room.